Combined Pre-Supernova Alert System with Kamland and Super-Kamiokande: Pre-supernova neutrino model

 The model from \citep{odrzywolek} assumes that the entire neutrino flux comes from pair annihilation.
 For the nuclear isotopic composition of the star, the model assumes a nuclear statistical equilibrium (NSE), which is a treatment only dependent on the temperature, density, and electron fraction, making it a simple flux estimated by only post-processing an already existing stellar model.
-The model from \citep{patton} includes a more complete evaluation of the neutrino flux from the pre-SN star, including contributions not only from pair annihilation, but also from plasmon decay, photoneutrino process, beta decay, and electron capture.
+The model from \citep{patton} includes a more complete evaluation of the neutrino flux from the pre-SN star, including contributions not only from pair annihilation, but also from plasmon decay, photoneutrino process, beta decay, and electron/positron captures.
 By using the star evolution code MESA (Modules for Experiments in Stellar Astrophysics) \citep{MESA_reference}, this model couples the isotopic evolution to the stellar evolution, giving a more robust estimation of the neutrino fluxes from nuclear weak processes.

-To calculate the expected signal from the considered models, an adiabatic transition is assumed and the ratio of $\bar{\nu}_e$ is changed at high Mikheyev–Smirnov–Wolfenstein resonance and depends on the mass ordering of neutrinos~\citep{Smirnov:2003da}.
+Neutrinos undergo flavor conversion, i.e. neutrino oscillations, from the point of production to the point of detection.
+To calculate the expected signal from the considered models, adiabatic neutrino oscillations in the matter of the star, and neutrino oscillations in vacuum are taken into account.
+For the former, the ratio of $\bar{\nu}_e$ is changed at high Mikheyev–Smirnov–Wolfenstein resonance, which depends on the mass ordering of neutrinos~\citep{Smirnov:2003da}.
 Different transition probabilities are assumed for normal and inverted neutrino mass orderings to account for the change in ratio of electron flavour neutrinos due to the dense stellar medium and the effects of neutrino oscillations in vacuum.